Gallic Wars: The Commentarii

 The main contemporary source for the conflict is Julius Caesar's Commentarii de Bello Gallico, which was largely taken as truthful and accurate until the 20th century.
 As late as 1908, Camille Jullian wrote a comprehensive history of Gaul and took Caesar's account as unerring.
 But after World War II, historians began to question if Caesar's claims stood up.

 Historian David Henige takes issue with the supposed population and warrior counts.
-Caesar claims that he could estimate the population of the Helvetii because in their camp there was a census, written in Greek on tablets, which would have showed 263,000 Helvetii and 105,000 allies, of whom exactly one quarter (92,000) were combatants.
+Caesar claims that he could estimate the population of the Helvetii because in their camp there was a census, written in Greek on tablets, which had shown 263,000 Helvetii and 105,000 allies, of whom exactly one quarter (92,000) were combatants.
 But Henige points out that such a census would have been difficult to achieve by the Gauls, that it made no sense to be written in Greek by non-Greek tribes, and that carrying such a large quantity of stone or wood tablets on their migration would have been a monumental feat.
 Henige finds it oddly convenient that exactly one quarter were combatants, suggesting that the numbers were more likely exaggerated by Caesar than counted by census.
 Contemporary authors also estimated the population of the Helvetii and their allies was lower; Livy surmised that there were 157,000 overall (though Henige still believes this number is inaccurate).
 Hans Delbrück estimates that there were at most 20,000 migrating Helvetii, of whom 12,000 were warriors.
 Gilliver thinks there were no more than 50,000 Helvetii and allies.

 During the campaign against the Usipetes and the Tenceri, Caesar makes the incredible claim that the Romans attacked a camp of 430,000, their victory was total, they lost not a single soldier, and that upon losing the tribes committed mass suicide.
 Henige finds this entire story impossible, as did Ferdinand Lot, writing in 1947.
 Lot was one of the first modern authors who directly questioned the validity of these numbers, finding a fighting force of 430,000 to have been unbelievable for the time.
 Gilliver also considers 430,000 to be absurd, but does note that it was likely the Romans killed tens of thousands, and finds the claim of zero Roman losses possible.
 Still, the action to annihilate a non-combatant camp was exceptionally brutal, even by Roman standards.
 Ben Kiernan, while noting the 430,000 to be exaggerated, otherwise accepts Caesar's account and describes the action as genocide.